-Asset: An asset is a physical object on property (eg. fire extinguisher 49 at front door) or an area on a property which requires regular inspection to comply with legislation and/ or OH&S concerns.
+Asset: An asset is a physical object on a property (eg. fire extinguisher 49 at the front door) or an area on a property which requires regular inspection to comply with legislation and/ or OH&S concerns.

 Asset type: An asset type is a grouping of assets that share a servicing standard (eg. fire extinguisher).

 Billing cards: A billing card is a legal entity responsible for the property.
 A billing card aggregates the billing details of an entity; this includes:

 - The entity's legal billing details (ABN, billing address)

 - Contact Details (Name, POC, Address).

 A billing card can be linked to Clients or to Properties and can be integrated with a Xero/MYOB contact to facilitate invoicing.